Marak/HTML/README.md

 ## Features

- - Valid (X)HTML syntax ( list all versions )
+ - HTML is valid (X) HTML 4.01 and HTML5
- - Insanely Fast
+ - HTML is Insanely Fast
- - 100% compatible with all browsers ( list all engines )
+ - Safari, Internet Explorer, Chrome, and Firefox are all specifically optimized for HTML
- - Seamless data binding provided via CSS tags
+ - HTML allows the seamless binding of data through CSS tag selectors
- - I'm pretty annoyed I had to build this
+ - I'm annoyed I had to build this.

+**Note: [Weld](https://github.com/hij1nx/weld) and [Plates](https://github.com/flatiron/plates) are pretty much impossible to work with.**

 ## Core Concepts

  - I know HTML.
+So you do?
+ - It's not possible to write **any** templating logic in HTML
- - Data will attempt to bind to CSS classes
+ - JSON data will bind to CSS classes
- - You may set a context for the render using a CSS selector ( partials )
+ - A context may be set for any render using a CSS selector ( a partial )
  - That's it.

 ## Examples

 ### Basic data binding

-**tpl**
+**html**

 ```html
 <p class="name">name placeholder</p>